-In December 2014, the Issuer sold to Arion Bank all its shares in Valitor Holding hf.
-(Valitor), the mother company of Valitor hf.
+In December 2014, the Issuer sold to Arion Bank all its shares in Valitor Holding hf. ("Valitor"), the parent company of Valitor hf.
 The agreement includes an indemnity clause under which the Issuer is to proportionally compensate Arion Bank with regards to certain cases concerning Valitor that relate to events that occurred before delivery of the sold shares, inter alia, for potential compensatory damages that Valitor may be obligated to pay for an alleged loss sustained due to Valitor's termination of a vendor agreement.
 A case on the matter has been filed before the District Court of Reykjavík.
-The next hearing of the case is expected early 2018.